BVLC/caffe/docs/installation.md

     1. Install OpenBLAS
     2. Set `BLAS := open` in `Makefile.config`

-### Python and/or Matlab wrappers (optional)
+### Python and/or MATLAB wrappers (optional)

+#### Python

-Python: The main requirements are `numpy` and `boost.python` (provided by boost). `pandas` is useful too and needed for some examples.
+The main requirements are `numpy` and `boost.python` (provided by boost). `pandas` is useful too and needed for some examples.

-For **OS X**, we highly recommend using the [Anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution, which provides most of the necessary packages, as well as the `hdf5` library dependency.
-If you don't, please use Homebrew -- but beware of potential linking errors!

-Note that if you use the **Ubuntu** default python, you will need to `apt-get install` the `python-dev` package to have the python headers.
-You can install any remaining dependencies with
+You can install the dependencies with

     pip install -r /path/to/caffe/python/requirements.txt

+but we highly recommend first installing the [Anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution, which provides most of the necessary packages, as well as the `hdf5` library dependency.

+For **Ubuntu**, if you use the default Python you will need to `apt-get install` the `python-dev` package to have the Python headers for building the wrapper.

+For **OS X**, Anaconda is the preferred Python.
+If you decide against it, please use Homebrew -- but beware of potential linking errors!

+To import the `caffe` Python module after completing the installation, add the module directory to your `$PYTHONPATH` by `export PYTHONPATH=/path/to/caffe/python:$PYTHONPATH` or the like.
+You should not import the module in the `caffe/python/caffe` directory!

+*Caffe's Python interface works with Python 2.7.
+Python 3 or earlier Pythons are your own adventure.*

+#### MATLAB

-MATLAB: install MATLAB, and make sure that its `mex` is in your `$PATH`.
+Install MATLAB, and make sure that its `mex` is in your `$PATH`.

+*Caffe's MATLAB interface works with versions 2012b, 2013a/b, and 2014a.*

 ### The rest of the dependencies

 #### Linux

-On **Ubuntu**, the remaining dependencies can be installed with
+On **Ubuntu**, most of the dependencies can be installed with

     sudo apt-get install libprotobuf-dev libleveldb-dev libsnappy-dev libopencv-dev libboost-all-dev libhdf5-serial-dev

-And on **CentOS or RHEL**, you can install via yum using:
+And on **CentOS / RHEL**, you can install via yum with

     sudo yum install protobuf-devel leveldb-devel snappy-devel opencv-devel boost-devel hdf5-devel

+and for **Ubuntu 14.04** the rest of the dependencies can be installed with

+    sudo apt-get install libgflags-dev libgoogle-glog-dev liblmdb-dev protobuf-compiler

-The only exceptions being the google flags library and the google logging library, which does not exist in the Ubuntu 12.04 or CentOS/RHEL repositories.
-To install them, do:
+For **Ubuntu 12.04 and CentOS / RHEL** the only exceptions to package installation are the Google flags library, Google logging library, and LMDB.
+To install these, do:

     # glog
     wget https://google-glog.googlecode.com/files/glog-0.3.3.tar.gz